theoportlock/tis/writing/labbook/notes.md

 Andy's friend Ben says the word '2' . [ i4 ]
 Ben says the same word by chance: '2' . [ o1 + i4 ]

-SCENARIO ONE REDO REDO REDO final
+SCENARIO ONE REDO REDO REDO
 Ben says the word '2'
 Ben recognises the input: '2'
 Andy's friend Ben says the word '2'